-- 6th grade lunch is separate (11:15 11:55) from the 7th/8th grade lunch (12:10 12:50).
-Students bring their lunch or may pre-order lunch through the cafeteria.
-There is a main lunch line and a snack line for individual items. - Meals are served on plates with utensils that are returned.
-Students may play on the field or blacktop, join student clubs that meet at lunch, participate in the many lunchtime activities sponsored by ASB (student government) or WEB.
-Middle school students often sit and hang out with each other during lunch. - Lunchtime campus supervisors, PE coaches and Lunchtime campus administrators supervise during this time.
+- Students bring their lunch or may buy lunch through the cafeteria.
+There is a main lunch line and a snack line for individual items. - Meals are served on plates with utensils that are returned. - Students may play on the field or blacktop, join student clubs that meet at lunch, participate in the many lunchtime activities sponsored by ASB (student government) or WEB, or, middle school students often sit and hang out with each other during lunch. - Lunchtime campus supervisors, PE coaches and administrators supervise during this time.

-WEB stands for Where Everyone Belongs, which is a school wide program addressing transitions to 6th grade, campus climate and anti bullying, 8th grade students are trained as mentors to incoming 6th graders.
+WEB WEB stands for Where Everyone Belongs, which is a schoolwide program addressing transitions to 6th grade, campus climate and antibullying, 8th grade students are trained as mentors to incoming 6th graders.
 Connections are made at Camp Medea and at WEB Breakfasts during the school year.
 Mentors help run activities; meet with smaller groups, or mentor/tutor individuals throughout the year.